contract-testing-framework/broker_cli/README.md

 -t -—type           the type of service contract (either 'consumer' or 'provider')

--n -—provider-name  canonical name of the provider service (only for —-type 'provider')
+-n -—name           canonical name of the provider service (only for —-type 'provider')

 -v -—version        service version (required for --type 'consumer') -—type=consumer: if flag not passed or passed without value, defaults to the git SHA of HEAD